Palazzo Orsini di Gravina

 The façade of palace Orsini di Gravina.

 The Palazzo Orsini di Gravina is a Renaissance-style palace on number 3 Via Monteoliveto, in the San Lorenzo quarter of Rione San Giuseppe-Carità, of central Naples, Italy.
 Since 1940, it has housed the Faculty of Architecture of the University of Naples.
 It is located across the street and a few doors north of the sleek and modern Palazzo delle Poste (Post Office).
 Across the street at the north end of the palace, is the Piazza Monteoliveto with its Fountain and the church of Sant'Anna dei Lombardi.

 History

 The palace was commissioned by the nobleman Ferdinando Orsini, who acquired lands from the nearby Santa Chiara.
 The first two stories of the façade were built from 1513 to 1549.
 The palace has changed hands many times over the centuries, and with some interludes, was linked with the prominent Orsini family till the 19th century.
 One of the members of the family became Pope Benedict XIII in 1724.
 From there it passed to private hands and to the Bourbon monarchy, and became government offices, till becoming part of the University.

+At the turn of the 16th and 17th century, the palace drew curious travelers and scholars from across Europe, all eager to view more than 12,000 "natural curiosities" assembled by Ferrante Imperato.